Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 262K

 Pick GPT-5.4 nano if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if knowledge is the priority or you want the cheaper token bill.
+Ling 2.6 Flash only becomes the better choice if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 Ling 2.6 Flash has the edge for knowledge tasks in this comparison, averaging 59 versus 53.2.
-Inside this category, GPQA is the benchmark that creates the most daylight between them.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.